Talking to the Pharmacist

 If your child is sick, you'll probably have many questions to ask your doctor.
 But have you made a list of questions and concerns to share with your pharmacist?

 If you're like most parents, the answer is probably "very few" or "none."
 But pharmacists can offer valuable information about the prescriptions they fill and answer questions that affect the patients they serve.

 To encourage questions from their customers, many pharmacies have counseling rooms where pharmacists can talk to patients and families privately.

 Reasons to Talk to the Pharmacist

 Pharmacists cannot diagnose medical conditions.
 But they can answer many questions about medicines, recommend nonprescription drugs, and discuss side effects of specific medicines.
 And some also can provide blood sugar and blood pressure monitoring and offer advice on home monitoring tests.

 Most pharmacists who graduated in the 1980s received 5-year bachelor's degrees.
-Recently, it has become popular for pharmacists to receive a doctor of pharmacy degree.
-This 6- to 8-year-program requires pharmacists in training to go on hospital rounds with doctors and be there when decisions about medicines are made.
-These skills are particularly useful for pharmacists who work in hospital settings.
+It has become the standard for pharmacists to receive a doctor of pharmacy degree.
+This 6- to 8-year-program requires pharmacists in training to go on hospital rounds with doctors and be there when decisions are made to begin medicine use.
+After getting their degrees, many pharmacists get additional residency training so they can work in a hospital setting.

 Starting the Conversation

 Many pharmacies have private counseling areas where you talk without interruption.
 Some pharmacists also accept questions over the phone.
 And if you ask, almost all pharmacies will give you detailed literature about a particular medicine.

 It's never too late to ask your pharmacist a question.
 Even if you don't think of one until you get home, you can still call the pharmacist for advice.
 That's part of their job.

 Questions to Ask

 Many parents ask about allergic reactions.
 Tell your pharmacist exactly what allergies your child has and what medicines your child takes.
-This will help the pharmacist prevent harmful drug interactions.
+This will help the pharmacist prevent harmful drug reactions.